Updated: 6 days ago

 "How can I be substantial if I do not cast a shadow?
 I must have a dark side also If I am to be whole." - C. G. Jung

-Behind loneliness, depression, restlessness and anger, all those feelings that bring people to therapy, is shame.
-But what is shame and how does it come about?
-And is it possible to undo shame and live a shame-free life?
+Behind the loneliness, depression, restlessness and anger, all those feelings that bring people to therapy, is shame.
+But what is shame, and how does it come about?
+And is it possible to undo shame, and live a shame-free life?

 Shame is a co-created relational process; it exists in the space between us.
 There is a deeply unconscious aspect to shame.
 Whilst often nebulous and unspoken, it is acutely felt and always there.

 This is a denial of our humanness.
 It can lead to a disintegration of the sense of self.
 When people’s lives are defined by shame, they cannot fully be themselves.
-They learn not to show themselves to others or just to present a ‘front’.
+They learn not to show themselves to others, or they learn to present a ‘front’.
 They are left not knowing who they truly are.
 The outcome of this is that people cannot bear to be themselves.
 At a deep unspoken level, they feel wrong and unlovable.

 There is a subtle difference between shame and being ‘ashamed’.
-We are ashamed of something we have done, whilst shame is about who we are.
+We are ashamed of something we have done, whilst shame goes deeper, it is about who we are.

 Shame causes people to disconnect and diminish the value of relationships.
-Vulnerability is hidden behind high defensive walls.
-Control and criticism makes everything small; connection is self-sabotaged, self-blame is the salve when things fall apart.
+The defensive walls are high.
+Control and criticism makes everything small; connection is sabotaged, self-blame is the salve when things fall apart.

 Rather than being sad, a constant low-level anger becomes the default.
 When this erupts it does so with annihilating laser-like precision.
 For some, the avoidance of difficult feelings is channelled into the care of others.
 Fixing and rescuing becomes another form of shame control.